azure-octo/dapr-apim-demo/README.md

 ### Dependencies

-To showcase the ability to expose Dapr pub/sub and binding APIs in APIM, we are going to need Dapr components configured on the cluster.
+To showcase the ability to expose Dapr pub/sub and binding APIs in APIM, we are going to need [Dapr components](https://github.com/dapr/docs/tree/master/concepts#components) configured on the cluster.

-> Note, to keep things simple for this demo we will use Redis as both pub/sub and binding backing service but you can substitute it for any one of the 75+ different components Dapr offers today.
+> Note, while Dapr supports some 75+ different components, to keep things simple in this demo we will use Redis as both pub/sub and binding backing service

 Start with adding the Redis repo to your Helm charts: